Designing New Worlds with Artova

 Once a prompt is submitted, the generated interface appears within the design canvas.

-The canvas presents structured UI layouts organised through grid-based systems, interface components, and content hierarchy.
-Designers can immediately evaluate how conceptual ideas translate into spatial interface structures.
+The canvas displays structured UI layouts organised through grid-based systems, interface components, and clear content hierarchy.
+This visual environment allows designers to immediately evaluate how conceptual ideas translate into spatial interface structures.

 Purpose